Have You Been Cited For Illegal Stopping on a Roadway?

 O.C.G.A. § 40-6-203 prohibits stopping a vehicle in specified places.
 It prohibits any halting, even if momentary, of a vehicle on a controlled-access highway except when necessary to keep clear from striking other traffic or to comply with the directions of a police officer or traffic-control signal or sign.

-Richard Lawson is a former DUI Prosecutor with almost 20 years experience handling cases throughout Metro Atlanta and North Georgia.
+Richard Lawson is a former DUI Prosecutor with more than 20 years experience handling cases throughout Metro Atlanta and North Georgia.
 He is the top-rated and most reviewed DUI Attorney on Avvo.
 Put his experience to work for you.

 What are the Rules As To Where a Driver Can and Cannot Stop or Park a Vehicle?

 - Under O.C.G.A. § 40-6-203, you cannot stop, stand, or park your vehicle in any of the following places in Georgia:

 - On the roadway side of any vehicle stopped or parked at the edge of a curb of a street;

 - Between a safety zone and the adjacent curb or within 30 feet of points on the curb immediately opposite the ends of a safety zone, unless a different length is indicated by signs or markings;